saraseeberg/flashy/README.md

 3. Run `yarn` to install the project dependencies
 4. Run `yarn dev` to start the development server
 5. Follow the instructions in the terminal to open the project in your browser

+## Testing

+This project uses [Vitest](https://vitest.dev/) for testing.
+To run the tests, navigate to the frontend folder in the terminal and use the following command:

+- `yarn test`

 ## Authors